MarvinVutshila/fraudguard/README.md

 - Author
 - License

 ---

 # 🚀 Overview

-FraudGuard is a production-style banking fraud detection platform designed to demonstrate how artificial intelligence can be integrated into modern financial systems.
+FraudGuard is a production-style banking fraud detection platform designed to demonstrate how Artificial Intelligence can be integrated into modern financial systems.

-The system evaluates transactions using an **XGBoost Machine Learning model** and assigns decisions:
+The system evaluates transactions using an **XGBoost Machine Learning model** and assigns:

 - ✅ Approved
 - ⚖️ Human Review
 - 🚫 Blocked

 The platform includes: